collamaf/SimCMOS/README_CMOS.md

 2018.01.30 by collamaf
 - Quite deep reorganization of output root file, cleaned a little in ordering and name (and updated readme)
-- Changed "ExtY" to "ExtY" in output file naming
+- Changed "DOTA" to "ExtY" in output file naming

 2018.04.23 by collamaf
 - Now resin is always present in front of CMOS, if flag not selected made of air (useful for scoring)